eclipse-wakaama/wakaama/README.md

 ---------

 Wakaama is not a library but files to be built with an application.
-Wakaama uses CMake.
+Wakaama uses CMake >= 3.
 Look at examples/server/CMakeLists.txt for an example of how to include it.
 Several compilation switches are used:
  - LWM2M_BIG_ENDIAN if your target platform uses big-endian format.